Dolpa District: Geography and climate

-Physiographical the smaller ranges of the Great Himalayas comprise the southern border of the district.
+Physiographically, the smaller ranges of the Great Himalayas comprise the southern border of the district.
 Between these and the border mountain ranges of Gautam Himal and Kanti Himal to the north, Dolpa district is a labyrinth of often wide glacial valleys and ridges.
-Kanjiroba Himal and Kagmara Lekh running northwest to southeast separate the valleys of the Jagdula in the west from the rest of the district.
+Kanjiroba Himal and Kagmara Lekh, running northwest to southeast, separate the valleys of the Jagdula in the west from the rest of the district.

 Demographics

-At the time of the 2011 Nepal census, Dolpa District had a population of 36,700.
-Of these, 70.1% spoke Nepali, 6.7% Gurung, 6.0% Sherpa, 5.2% Magar, 4.5% Tibetan/Dolpali, 3.9% Bote, 2.7% Kham, 0.3% Tamang, 0.1% Sign language and 0.3% other languages as their first language.

-In terms of ethnicity/caste, 45.0% were Chhetri, 12.6% Magar, 11.2% Dolpo, 9.1% Kami, 7.1% Gurung, 6.4% Thakuri, 2.8% Sarki, 1.6% Damai/Dholi, 1.5% Hill Brahmin, 1.2% Tamang, 0.7% Bhote, 0.2% Newar, 0.2% Sanyasi/Dasnami, 0.1% Tharu and 0.3% others.

-In terms of religion, 70.1% were Hindu, 29.4% Buddhist and 0.4% Christian.

-In terms of literacy, 53.3% could read and write, 3.6% could only read and 43.0% could neither read nor write.

 Dolpa's major occupations are agriculture (79.5%) and service (2%).

+At the time of the 2021 Nepal census, Dolpa District had a population of 42,774.
+8.51% of the population is under 5 years of age.
+It has a literacy rate of 67.02% and a sex ratio of 1001 females per 1000 males.
+22,094 (51.65%) lived in municipalities.

+Khas people make up a majority of the population with 68% of the population.
+Hill Janjatis make up 31% of the population, of which Magars are 12% and Gurung 6%.

+At the time of the 2021 census, 75.26% of the population spoke Nepali, 9.74% Magar Kham, 7.12% Dolpali, 2.44% Bhote, 1.98% Magar Kaike, 1.49% Magar Dhut and 0.96% Tichhurong Poike as their first language.
+In 2011, 70.1% of the population spoke Nepali as their first language.

 Tourism

-Dolpa region is a distant region of Nepal and the central point of this area is Shey Phoksundo National Park.
+The Dolpa region is a distant region of Nepal and the central point of this area is Shey Phoksundo National Park.
 The east and south of Dolpa are surrounded by the Dhaulagiri and Churen Himal ranges and to the west is the Jumla district.
 Trekking to Lower Dolpa offers you the remarkable and breathtaking experience of a lifetime.
-The notable features seen here are snowy peaks, ancient and remote villages, rich wildlife, lovely Buddhist monasteries and wonderful lakes.
+The notable features seen here are snowy peaks, ancient and remote villages, rich wildlife, lovely Buddhist monasteries, and wonderful lakes.
 The people of this area are simple and warm-hearted with an enthralling culture and traditions.
-The cultural traditions of this area are basically linked with the Tibetan culture.
+The cultural traditions of this area are basically linked with Tibetan culture.

 Trekking into Dolpa presents an exposure to the high and remote Himalayan valleys, resembling the Tibetan highlands.
-The main highlight of Dolpa trekking includes “Shey Phoksundo National Park” which is one of the major national parks of Nepal.
-“Shey Phoksundo Lake” is another famous feature of this region.
+The main highlight of Dolpa trekking includes Shey Phoksundo National Park, one of the major national parks of Nepal.
+Shey Phoksundo Lake is another famous feature of this region.
 The lake is totally free of aquatic life, which the crystal waters clearly demonstrate.
-Surrounded by rocks, forests, and snow-capped peaks, the area has been described as one of the world's “Natural Hidden Wonders”.
+Surrounded by rocks, forests, and snow-capped peaks, the area has been described as one of the world's natural hidden wonders.